 \section{Introduction}

 Non-Gaussian spatial data arise in a number of disciplines, for instance when modeling disease incidence in epidemiology \citep[see, for example][]{Diggle1998,HughesHaran} or modeling weed counts and plant disease in agriculture \citep{Christensen2002,Haozhang2002}.
-Spatial generalized linear mixed models (SGLMMs) are a convenient and flexible model for such data.
+Spatial generalized linear mixed models (SGLMMs) are convenient and flexible models for such data.
 Following two seminal papers, \cite{Diggle1998} and \cite{Besag1991}, SGLMMs have been very popular, not only in mainstream statistics but also in many other disciplines.
-These models are useful both for data observed on a continuous spatial domain, such as at irregularly-positioned sampling locations \citep{Diggle1998} and data observed on a discrete spatial domain such as county-level data \citep{Besag1991}.
-In this article, we propose two fast maximum likelihood (ML) inference algorithms for a projection-based approach that are applicable for both the continuous and lattice cases for large data sets.
+These models are useful both for data observed on a continuous spatial domain such as at irregularly-positioned sampling locations and data observed on a discrete spatial domain such as county-level data.
+In this manuscript, we propose two fast maximum likelihood (ML) inference algorithms for a projection-based approach that are applicable for both the continuous and discrete spatial domains.